In the words of the famous Scottish poet Robert Burns,

 Red roses have long been associated with love.
 It is hard to look at a deep red rose and not have it provoke some strong emotion.
 Every garden should have one good red rose – whether to enjoy on your own or to give to someone special when you want to say, “I love you.”

-One of the first popular modern red hybrid teas was ‘Chrysler Imperial’ (ARS rating 7.8), the 1953 All American Rose Selection (AARS) and 1965 James Alexander Gamble Fragrance award winner.
+One of the first popular modern red hybrid teas was ‘Chrysler Imperial’, the 1953 All American Rose Selection (AARS) and 1965 James Alexander Gamble Fragrance award winner.
 It was (and still is) a bloom with classic flower form, deep velvety red color, and an intense, spicy fragrance.
-This rose was an offspring of ‘Crimson Glory’ (ARS 7.6), introduced in 1935, and has been used in the development of a long list of prize-winning reds.
+This rose was an offspring of ‘Crimson Glory’, introduced in 1935, and has been used in the development of a long list of prize-winning reds.

-‘Ingrid Bergman’ (dark red HT, 8.0) is a sturdy plant that is always covered with blooms.
+‘Ingrid Bergman’ (dark red HT) is a sturdy plant that is always covered with blooms.
 It is the winner of the World Federation of Roses Award in 2000, the only red other than ‘Papa Meilland’ to win this prize.
-It’s an offspring of ‘Precious Platinum’ (dark red HT, not rated), another steady performer that has spotless foliage and lots of bloom.
-‘Ingrid Bergman’ was used to produce ‘Opening Night’ (dark red HT, 7.8), a 1998 AARS winner, and very prolific rose.
+It’s an offspring of ‘Precious Platinum’ (dark red HT), another steady performer that has spotless foliage and lots of bloom.
+‘Ingrid Bergman’ was used to produce ‘Opening Night’ (dark red HT), a 1998 AARS winner, and very prolific rose.

-On the darker side of red is ‘Taboo’ (dark red HT, 7.7) – a tall, vigorous plant with deep purplish-green leaves, and buds that are nearly black, opening to a full, ruffled, dark red bloom.
-One of my favorite floribundas is a gorgeous deep, velvety red that is always in bloom, and rarely bothered by disease.
-‘Lilli Marlene’ has an ARS rating of 7.9; in my garden it would rate at least an 8.5!
-‘Firefighter’ (7.8), introduced in 2004, is a dark red hybrid tea with a powerful perfume – it received the James Alexander Gamble Fragrance award in 2017.
+On the darker side of red is ‘Taboo’ (dark red HT) – a tall, vigorous plant with deep purplish-green leaves, with buds that are nearly black, opening to a full, ruffled, dark red bloom.
+One of my favorite floribundas is a gorgeous deep, velvety red that is always in bloom, and rarely bothered by disease, ‘Lilli Marlene’.
+‘Firefighter’, introduced in 2004, is a dark red hybrid tea with a powerful perfume – it received the James Alexander Gamble Fragrance award in 2017.

 If you don’t have one or more of these glorious red roses now, it’s time to add one!